RockefellerArchiveCenter/aurora/tests/qa-tests.md

 			And error notifications are delivered to client
 			And Marist sysadmins are notified

+	Scenario: virus definitions are out of date
+		Given virus definitions are outdated
+		When virus check script is triggered
+		Then virus definitions are updated
+			And the virus check script is run

 ## Feature: validate bag structure

 	Scenario: bag is correctly structured